-A description of your product or services is just the beginning.
+A description of your products and/or services is just the beginning.

-Today’s successful websites also include information that can help customers learn more, whether through blog posts, case studies, video tutorials, infographics or FAQs.
+Today’s successful websites also include information that can help customers learn more, whether through blogs, case studies, video tutorials, infographics or FAQs.
 The important thing is that it’s the kind of content that your audience wants.

 Creating a few articles is a great start, but not enough.

 Ideally, what you want is a content strategy: an entire content ecosystem.

 As soon as your audience is done consuming one piece of content, they’ll immediately be presented with something else that interests them.